Yuelioi/docs-v3/Ue/blueprint/en/Ability/Gameplay Effect/Get Set by Caller Magnitude by Name.md

 ---
-display_name: Get Set by Caller Magnitude by Name
+title: Get Set by Caller Magnitude by Name
 order: 22
 ---
 ## Navigation